How to Create a Successful Digital Marketing Strategy

 - Will this experiment offer value to the business?

 After answering these initial questions, there are a few other points to consider.
 First, ensure that your experiments are measurable.
-For instance, if you wish to analyze the performance of a particular button on your website, be certain that you have the systems in place to accomplish that goal.
-Google Tag Manager can be a useful tool when experimenting with buttons.
+For instance, if you wish to analyze the performance of a particular button on your website, be certain you have the systems in place to accomplish that goal.
+Google Tag Manager can be a useful tool when experimenting with buttons and other clickable elements.

 Over to you